 A few hospitals, however, are starting to invest in healthier, tastier cuisine, forgoing flash-frozen dinners for local ingredients and hiring chefs to create the types of food that patients and hospital employees might look forward to eating — and visitors might even stick around for.

 Nutritional blind spot

 Most hospitals and healthcare facilities in the U.S. have contracts with behemoth industrial food corporations like Aramark, which also provides food service to prisons.
 Many hospitals also have on-site fast-food restaurants, like McDonald’s and Chick-fil-A, although some are letting these contracts expire in response to mounting pressure from groups like the nonprofit Physicians Committee for Responsible Medicine, which recently ranked the most hazardous hospital environments in the country.

-“Without pointing fingers, this is the way it’s always been,” said David Eisenberg, physician and director of culinary nutrition at the Harvard T. H. Chan School of Public Health.
+“Without pointing fingers, this is the way it’s always been,” said Dr. David Eisenberg, director of culinary nutrition at the Harvard T. H. Chan School of Public Health.
 “People, after cardiac surgery, shouldn’t be getting Hoodsies and mystery meat.
 It’s preposterous.
 We don’t hand out cigarettes to people on the pulmonary ward.
 Why are we feeding them garbage after they have cardiac or gastrointestinal problems?
 It’s ridiculous.
 But because this is the way it’s always been, I think it will continue being that way, until people stand up and say, ‘That’s scandalous!’”